SFVInt: Simple, Fast and Generic Variable-Length Integer Decoding using Bit Manipulation Instructions: Performance Evaluation

 \section{Performance Evaluation}

-In our evaluation of the BMI2-enhanced varint decoding technique, we leveraged various AWS EC2 instances with diverse Intel and AMD CPU architectures (refer to Table~\ref{tab:ec2_cpu_arch}).
-We created datasets encoded as varints, following uniform and skewed distributions.
-The uniform distribution served as a stable benchmark, while the skewed distribution, biased towards smaller integers (1-byte or 2-bytes LEBs), mirrored real-world varint patterns.
+In our comprehensive evaluation of the BMI2-enhanced varint decoding technique, we utilized a diverse set of AWS EC2 instances equipped with a range of Intel and AMD CPU architectures (refer to Table~\ref{tab:ec2_cpu_arch}).
+This heterogeneous testing environment allowed us to assess the performance and versatility of our approach across different processor generations and microarchitectures.
+To thoroughly evaluate the efficiency of our technique, we generated datasets encoded as varints following two distinct distributions: uniform and skewed.
+The uniform distribution dataset served as a stable benchmark, providing a balanced representation of integer values across the entire range.
+This dataset enabled us to assess the performance of our approach under a consistent and predictable workload.
+On the other hand, the skewed distribution dataset was specifically designed to mirror real-world varint patterns commonly encountered in various applications and data formats.
+This dataset exhibited a bias towards smaller integers, with a higher frequency of 1-byte and 2-byte LEBs.
+By incorporating a skewed distribution, we aimed to evaluate the performance of our technique in scenarios that closely resemble practical use cases.

 We employed four distinct workloads for evaluation: W1 featured uniformly distributed 32-bit integers as a benchmark; W2 used real-world LEB lengths from the WebAssembly build suite~\cite{webassembly}, providing practical insights; and Workloads W3 and W4 derived from our proprietary systems' data distributions, offering a realistic view of their application.
 Notably, W2 to W4 exhibited a skew towards 1-byte integers, aligning with typical data trends observed in practical scenarios.
 The specific distributions for these workloads are detailed in the figure captions of Figures \ref{w1} to \ref{w4}.